Endowed Research Chairs

 Dr. Frank J. Hayden Chair in Sport and Social Impact

-Established in honour of Dr. Frank Hayden, one of the founders of the Special Olympics movement, and in celebration of Special Olympics' 50th anniversary, this chair will focus on the social impact of sport and physical activity for those with intellectual and developmental disabilities, with emphasis on social inclusion, health and mobility.
+Established in 2018 in honour of Dr. Frank Hayden, one of the founders of the Special Olympics movement, and in celebration of Special Olympics' 50th anniversary, this chair will focus on the social impact of sport and physical activity for those with intellectual and developmental disabilities, with emphasis on social inclusion, health and mobility.
 David Howe will work closely with the Sport and Social Impact Research Group and Special Olympics Canada to mobilize research knowledge.

 Supported by: Special Olympics across Canada, affiliated organizations and champions